 Do You Include Your Rates?

-You may have a certain rate for one service, but the amount of work they’re asking for can increase your rates.
-You don’t want to be stuck in a partnership where you feel you aren’t being paid your
+You may have a certain rate for one service, but the amount of work they’re asking for can increase your prices.
+The last thing you want is to be stuck in a partnership where you aren’t being paid your

 Your rates for the services you provide should be on a separate document, and it’s important to remember these will not be the same as other Influencers.

 Related Post: A Breakdown of Terms to Know in Influencer Contracts